Installation on Windows

 Install Nvidia Driver version 515 or later.

-Install Windows Subsystem for Linux (WSL 2) with wsl --install -d Ubuntu
+Install Windows Subsystem for Linux (WSL 2) with wsl --install -d Ubuntu.

-You might need to update the Linux kernel.
+dism.exe /online /enable-feature /featurename:Microsoft-Hyper-V-All /all /norestartOn Windows 10, you might need to update the Linux kernel.

-Check that you can access the NVIDIA driver from within WSL 2 by opening WSL and entering nvidia-smi
+Check that you can access the NVIDIA driver from within WSL 2 by opening WSL and entering nvidia-smi.
+You should see detailled information about the GPU.

 Install Docker Desktop on Windows.